mbcxqcw2/LOFTe_parseVex/README.md

 Currently, this library can take an input .vex file and output a dictionary of information about each scan within the observation of the .vex file.

+On Charlie's machine, this git repo is stored at /Users/c.walker/LOFTe_parseVex/

 # REQUIREMENTS:
 - numpy
 - astropy